top of page

 An approved code of practice is a practical guide to achieving the standards of health, safety and welfare required under the WHS Act 2011 and the WHS Regulation 2017

-For further information, or for help with your WHS management system, please feel free to contact us at train@courtenell.com.au or phone us on 02 9552 2066.
+For more information on WHS training or WHS compliance services, or if you would like help to make your WHS management system even more robust, please feel free to contact us at train@courtenell.com.au or phone us on 02 9552 2066

 Copyright © 2024 Courtenell.
 "The pinnacle of WHS training" All rights reserved